By Greg Ellifritz

 Kip Kinkel had over 1,100 rounds on his person during his shooting at Thurston High School in Oregon.
 Seung-Hui Cho had over 800 unfired rounds on his person when he died at Virginia Tech.
 Thomas Hamilton had 743 rounds on his person when he shot up a school in Dunblane, Scotland.
 They know the best way to achieve lasting infamy is to score a high body count.
 They need guns, ammunition and body armor to do that.

-All of the weapons and equipment has to get into the school somehow.
-Usually the shooters carry it in themselves.
+All of the weapons and equipment have to get into the school somehow.
+Usually, the shooters carry it in themselves.
 Teach your children to be especially aware of fellow students or adults carrying large packages into the schools.
-Any massive duffel bags, large boxes or huge backpacks should be viewed with suspicion.
+Any massive duffel bags, large boxes, or huge backpacks should be viewed with suspicion.
 If the packs seem larger than normal, much heavier than average, or carried in a manner inconsistent with the way other students are carrying them, it might be a valuable early warning sign.
 A school policy that limits the carrying of backpacks between classes would help to more easily identify students who are carrying weapons and ammunition.

 The recent school shootings at the Platte Canyon High School in Colorado, the West Nickel Mines Amish School in Pennsylvania, and Virginia Tech all involved the shooter using some method to barricade doors.
 This both slows law enforcement response and limits the victims’ opportunities for escape.
 The carrying of building materials or anything that could be used to fashion a barricade into a school should be a warning sign that teachers and students should look for.
-If your child sees someone carrying chains, locks, zip ties, handcuffs or any type of lumber at school, he or she should immediately notify school officials or call the police.
+If your child sees someone carrying chains, locks, zip ties, handcuffs, or any type of lumber at school, he or she should immediately notify school officials or call the police.

 Student Response during a School Shooting and “The Myth of the Lockdown”